jguadarr974/cyber-project/README.md

 You should be able to see a version number for both. <br/>

 - Have visual studio code downloaded : [vscode](https://code.visualstudio.com) <br/>
-- Once downloaded, open vscode & login to your Github account. <br/>
+- Once downloaded, open vscode & login to your Github account. <br/> <br/>

 ## Downloading Code :

 Login to your github account and FORK this code. <br/>
+This will make a repository and the code will be copied there.
 It will ask you how you would like to name your project, you may leave it as is. <br/>
+Now that you have your own code copied, we need to code this to vscode.<br/>
+- Go to